 Computing resources are made available to members of the Franklin College community to promote and enhance learning and research, and to support College-related duties and assignments.
 Members of the College community may have different levels of access to these resources, but anyone who uses the computing services of the College agrees to adhere to the policies stated herein.
-The network is available 24 hours a day with the exception of 6 a.m. - 7 a.m.
-Friday.
-The network may also be unavailable for periodic scheduled network maintenance.
+The network is available 24 hours a day with the exception of Fridays 6:00am to 8:00am.